top of page

 One possible violation is their repeated acts of racism.
 Normally, racism by itself is not grounds for dismissal since it's just an opinion, however, racism to the degree that the Black population has committed over the years has been excessive in nature, and contrary to being an American citizen.

-Certain organizations and events that reflect racist behavior such as the Miss Black America pageant, NAACP, Black Lives Matter, BET channel, Jet magazine, Black History Month, black colleges, black Jesus Christ, etc., all represent that the Black population has a serious racism issue.
-Such widespread racism to this degree is problematic and when it becomes so commonplace in society, it affects other situations as well (e.g., black people serving jury duty often results in biased opinions).
+Certain organizations and activities that reflect racist behavior such as the Miss Black America pageant, NAACP, Black Lives Matter, BET channel, Jet magazine, Black History Month, black colleges, black Jesus Christ, etc., all represent that the Black population has a serious racism issue.
+Such widespread racism to this degree is problematic and when it becomes so commonplace in society, it also affects other situations as well (e.g., black people serving jury duty often results in biased opinions).

-Their racism is clearly prevalent with their voting record of consistently deciding in favor of black candidates.
+Racism is clearly prevalent with their voting record of consistently deciding in favor of black candidates.
 In Barack Obama's 2008 campaign, as much as 96% of black people voted for Obama even though the candidate's policies offered little for that community.
 Even the chair of the Republican National Committee (who was black) mentioned that he was stuck between voting for a member of his own party, or the opposition party's black candidate.

 The consensus among black people during that time among others was that they had willingly, and quite blatantly, voted based on race.
 Skin color should never be a consideration when deciding who to vote for in this country.
 The Justice Department should have condemned such outspoken and abhorrent racism by threatening to file charges against the Black community for discriminating against others in this manner.

 Bribery, a similar crime in which one's vote is coerced in some manner, carries a prison penalty of up to 30 years for federal cases.
-When considering the number of infractions that black voters have committed over the years, they should have faced decades of imprisonment for repeatedly having their vote coerced in an immoral and illegal manner.
+When considering the number of infractions that black voters have committed over the years, they should have faced decades of imprisonment for repeatedly having their vote coerced in an immoral manner.
 Either that or make bribery legal in America to avoid the double standard.

-However, instead of condemnation such racist conduct was deemed acceptable and even considered to be normal within the Black community.
+However, instead of condemnation, such racist conduct was deemed acceptable and even considered to be normal within the Black community.
 This widespread level of racism by the Black population has been an embarrassing and disgraceful part of America's history.

-Racism of this magnitude also endangers public safety.
-For example, their dehumanization of law enforcement has shown their general disrespect for upholding the laws in this country.
+Racism of this magnitude involving criminal conduct also endangers public safety.
+For example, their dehumanization of law enforcement personnel has shown their general disrespect for upholding the laws in this country.
 It seems that whenever a police officer apprehends a black suspect who is resisting arrest, the Black population automatically decides in favor of the unruly suspect instead of law enforcement.
 It doesn't matter what the offense is, or whether the officer is justified in defending him/herself from harm, the Black population consistently decides in favor of the black suspect regardless of the situation.

 Supporting those who resist arrest rather than law enforcement is a violation that requires all individuals to uphold the law, not favor those who violate it.
 The issue of excessive force by law enforcement, whether justified or not, is a secondary matter.